 Save on your visit to the Chicago History Museum!

 The Chicago History Museum is included on the Go Chicago Pass and Explorer Pass.
-Save 10% by using the green booking link.
-The discount stacks on top the current sale prices!
-No Coupon Needed.
+Save an additional 10% on the Go City Card with Coupon Code: CMGOCITY10 The discount stacks on top the current sale prices!
+Promo expires on January 31st.

 Chicago History Museum Background Information